 – Vignaud TM, Mourier J, Maynard JA, Leblois R, Spaet J, Clua E, Neglia V, Planes S (2014) Blacktip reef sharks, Carcharhinus melanopterus, have high genetic structure and varying demographic histories in their Indo-Pacific range.
 Molecular Ecology, 23: 5193-5207. doi: 10.1111/mec.12936

-My current projects are focusing on large sharks in Fiji, working together with Beqa Adventure Divers and Juerg Brunnschweiler and all the sharks !
-We are recording very interesting information on the life and habits of large sharks, particularly bull sharks, using observations and acoustic tagging.
-We are also working towards the conservation of those species and are collaborating on many other project involving DNA sampling, endangered species recording and more !
+My current projects are focusing on large sharks in Fiji, and include some work together with Beqa Adventure Divers and Juerg Brunnschweiler.
+I am also recording very interesting information on the life and habits of large sharks, particularly bull sharks.
+One of the project is to emphasize the importance of proper management or species and area and the benefit of well-setup and well-run shark dives to help in that regard.

-Those are a few photos from working with sharks – sometimes it takes fishing them but they were always well treated and release healthy !
+Those are a few photos from working with sharks – sometimes it takes fishing them but they were always well treated and released healthy !